-The Inclusion Lead is in the process of gaining the National Sendco Award, which is a recognised qualification set by the government that all SENDCOs must pass within 3 years of being appointed.
-It is a University course.
+The SENDCo/Inclusion Lead has gained the National Sendco Award, which is a recognised qualification set by the government that all SENDCOs must pass within 3 years of being appointed.

 Many members of staff have received training related to SEND.
 These have included sessions on: